 - Indicator #6: The average change in fund balance over 3 years less than 25% decrease or exceeds 75 days of operational expenditures. - Indicator #7: The District had adequate cash and current investments sufficient to cover operating expenditures. - Indicator #8: The ratio of current assets to current liabilities was adequate to cover short-term debt. - Indicator #9: The revenue in the general fund equaled or exceeded expenditures.
-The District had cash on hand greater than 60 days of operations. - Indicator #10: The school district average less than a 10% variance when comparing budgeted revenues to actual revenues. - Indicator #11: The ratio of total assets to long-term liabilities was adequate to support long-term solvency. - Indicator #12: The District had adequate debt revenue to cover required debt service payments. - Indicator #13: The amount spend on administrative cost was \$12,652,514 which is below the state standard.
-This will be discussed in more detail later in the report.
+The District had cash on hand greater than 60 days of operations. - Indicator #10: Not scored this year. - Indicator #11: The ratio of total assets to long-term liabilities was adequate to support long-term solvency. - Indicator #12: The District had adequate debt revenue to cover required debt service payments. - Indicator #13: The District's administrative cost ratio was less than the threshold ratio. - Indicator #14: Not scored this year. - Indicator #15: Not scored this year.

-- Indicator #14: The District had a decrease in enrollment, but did not experience a 15% decline in the students to staff ratio over the past 3 years. - Indicator #15: The District ADA was within the allotted range of the district's biennial pupil projections submitted to TEA. - Indicator #16: The actual expenditures submitted to TEA in PEIMS for \$514,321,444 had a variance of .03% or \$580 due to rounding of pennies. - Indicator #17: The audit report was free of any instances of material weaknesses in internal controls over financial reporting and compliance for local, state, or federal funds. - Indicator #18: The audit report was free of any instances of material noncompliance for grants, contracts, and laws related to local, state or federal funds. - Indicator #19: The district posted the required financial information on its website in accordance with Government Code, Local Government Code, Texas Education Code, Texas Administrative Code and other statues, laws and rules that were in effect at the school district. - Indicator #20: The School Board Members discussed the district's property values at a board meeting prior to adoption of the budget.
+- Indicator #16: The actual expenditures submitted to TEA in PEIMS for \$522,684,985 had a variance of .03% or \$553 due to rounding of pennies. - Indicator #17: The audit report was free of any instances of material weaknesses in internal controls over financial reporting and compliance for local, state, or federal funds. - Indicator #18: The audit report was free of any instances of material noncompliance for grants, contracts, and laws related to local, state or federal funds. - Indicator #19: The district posted the required financial information on its website in accordance with Government Code, Local Government Code, Texas Education Code, Texas Administrative Code and other statues, laws and rules that were in effect at the school district. - Indicator #20: The School Board Members discussed the district's property values at a board meeting prior to adoption of the budget.